splunk/splunk-sdk-javascript/README.md

 #### Installation

-To use the SDK on Node.js, you first need to install Node, which you can do from here for desired platform: http://nodejs.org/#download
+To use the SDK on Node.js, you first need to install Node, which you can do from here for your desired platform: http://nodejs.org/#download

 You also need to install the Node Package Manager (npm). npm is bundled with node starting with version 0.6.4, but you can also follow the instructions here to